elastic/integrations/docs/documentation_guidelines.md

 >You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.
 >
 >The System datasets collect different kinds of metric data, which may require dedicated permissions
->to be fetched and which may vary across operating systems.
+>to be fetched and may vary across operating systems.
 >Details on the permissions needed for each dataset are available in the [Metrics reference](#metrics-reference).

 See a much more detailed example in [`packages/aws/_dev/build/docs/README.md`](../packages/aws/_dev/build/docs/README.md#requirements).